Toyota Gazoo Racing: Motorsport

-FIA World Rally Championship
+World Rally Championship

-The Toyota Gazoo Racing World Rally Team is based in Jyväskylä, Finland.
+The Toyota Gazoo Racing World Rally Team (TGR WRT) is based in Jyväskylä, Finland.
 The team was established and operated by an independent company, Tommi Mäkinen Racing, upon request of Toyota for their return to the championship in 2017.
-Toyota Gazoo Racing Europe GmbH later purchased Tommi Mäkinen Racing and its assets in 2020, bringing the team under the manufacturer's control.
+TGR Europe later purchased Tommi Mäkinen Racing and its assets in 2020, bringing the team under the manufacturer's control.

-The TGR WRT operated Toyota Yaris WRC cars between 2017 and 2021, winning the championship for manufacturers twice in 2018 and 2021, and the drivers and co-driver champion titles in 2019 for Ott Tänak and Martin Järveoja; and Sébastien Ogier and Julien Ingrassia in 2020 and 2021.
-Since 2022, the team has operated hybrid Toyota GR Yaris Rally1 cars, winning a third manufacturer's championship in the cars first year, along with the driver and co-driver championship titles for Kalle Rovanperä and Jonne Halttunen.
+The TGR WRT operated Yaris WRC cars between 2017 and 2021, winning the championship for manufacturers twice in 2018 and 2021, and the drivers and co-driver champion titles in 2019 for Ott Tänak and Martin Järveoja; and Sébastien Ogier and Julien Ingrassia in 2020 and 2021.
+Since 2022, the team has operated hybrid GR Yaris Rally1 cars, winning a third manufacturer's championship in the cars first year, along with the driver and co-driver championship titles for Kalle Rovanperä and Jonne Halttunen.

-Former rally driver Jari-Matti Latvala is the team principal.
+Former rally drivers Jari-Matti Latvala and Juha Kankkunen are the team principals.

-Sportscar Racing
+Sportscar racing

+FIA World Endurance Championship

-The Toyota Gazoo Racing entry in FIA World Endurance Championship is operated by Toyota Gazoo Racing Europe GmbH and is operated from the company's headquarters in Cologne, Germany.
+Toyota Gazoo Racing's entry in FIA World Endurance Championship is operated by TGR Europe and is operated from the company's headquarters in Cologne, Germany.
 TGR Europe was formerly known as Toyota Motorsport GmbH (TMG) prior to 2016.

-Since then, and racing under the Toyota Gazoo Racing name, the team have won the World Endurance Championship four times, with wins at Le Mans three times with its LMP1 class Toyota TS050 Hybrid, and twice with the LMH Toyota GR010 Hybrid.
+Racing under the Toyota Gazoo Racing name since 2016, the team have won the World Endurance Championship four times, with wins at Le Mans three times with its LMP1 class TS050 Hybrid, and twice with the LMH GR010 Hybrid.

-TGR Europe also enter the Nürburgring 24 Hours endurance race.
+TGR Europe also enters the Nürburgring 24 Hours endurance race.

+Super GT

+Toyota Gazoo Racing announced the use of the Toyota Supra in the Japanese Super GT racing series from 2020 onward.
+TGR partners with multiple race teams in the series, including TGR Team au TOM'S, TGR Team SARD, TGR Team WedsSport Bandoh, TGR Team KeePer TOM'S, TGR Team Wako's ROOKIE, and TGR Team ZENT Cerumo.

+TGR Team au TOM'S has won the Super GT championship in the GT500 class three times, in 2021, 2023, and 2024.

 Rally-raid

 Entries in both the Dakar Rally and FIA World Rally-Raid Championship under the global TGR name are operated by Toyota Gazoo Racing South Africa, an alias for independent local company, Hallspeed.
 The company entered rally-raids at home and internationally under the direction of Toyota South Africa from 2012 until 2019 when Nasser Al-Attiyah and Mathieu Baumel won the car class outright.
-Since 2020, the entry has been under the 'global' Toyota Gazoo Racing name, with more support from the Toyota Motors parent company.
+Since 2020, the entry has been under the global Toyota Gazoo Racing name, with more support from the parent company.
 TGR also won Dakar in 2022 and 2023, with the inaugural World Rally-Raid Championship title in 2022 also.

 Lithuanian driver Benediktas Vanagas and Estonian co-driver Kuldar Sikk also compete internationally under the name of Toyota Gazoo Racing Baltics with support from the local Toyota dealer.

 National

-In the UK, Speedworks Motorsport operate the British Touring Car Championship and British GT Championship entries of Toyota Gazoo Racing UK.
+In the UK, Speedworks Motorsport operate the British Touring Car Championship entries of Toyota Gazoo Racing UK.
 In Argentina, Toyota Gazoo Racing Argentina enter various Argentine Championships.